sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 SACM Component Discovery:

-: The task of brokering appropriate SACM components according to their capabilities or roles on request.
+: The task of discovering the capabilities provided by SACM components within a SACM domain.

-: Input: Query

-: Output: a list of SACM components including metadata
+: This is likely to be performed via an appropriate set of control plane functions.

 SACM Component Label: